 Barrie is home to 26 unique neighbourhoods.
-Popular neighbourhoods include Ward 10, with 160 active real estate listings, Tollendal, with 160 active real estate listings, and Kingswood, with 160 active real estate listings.
+Popular neighbourhoods include Ward 7, with 199 active real estate listings, Ardaugh Bluffs, with 199 active real estate listings, and Ward 10, with 160 active real estate listings.

 Residents of the City of Barrie are expected to pay property taxes on all residences that they own.
 Property taxes can usually be found on each active Zoocasa listing, or can be looked up here.
 As of 2017, the estimated property tax residents can expect to pay is 1%.